uu-semp/swedish-learning-app-2025/team10/README.md

 6. **Create a Pull Request** on GitHub.

-7. **Approval required:** At least one approval from any team member is required before merging changes to the main branch.
+7. **Approval required:** Follow the current git rule.
+At least one approval from any team member is required before merging changes to the main branch.